 Setting up and maintaining a Register of Registrable Controllers (RORC)

-Q When must a company start keeping a register of registrable controllers?
+Q When must a company or LLP start keeping a Register of Registrable Controllers (RORC)?

-A: From 31 March 2017, all companies, foreign companies and limited liability partnerships (LLPs) incorporated in Singapore, unless exempted, are required to have and maintain a register of registrable controllers (RORC) within 30 days from the date of incorporation.
+A: From 31 March 2017, all companies, foreign companies and Limited Liability Partnerships (LLPs) incorporated in Singapore, unless exempted, are required to have and maintain a RORC within 30 days from the date of incorporation.

 Q Are Variable Capital Companies (VCCs) required to keep a register of registrable controllers?

-A: VCCs are required to keep and maintain a register of registrable controllers (RORC) only at their end.
+A: VCCs are required to keep and maintain a register of beneficial owners.
 More information can be found in the notice issued by MAS to VCCs here.

 Q If I outsource my entity’s corporate secretarial work to a corporate service provider, can the corporate service provider keep my RORC on my behalf?